Nadéah

-Nadéah Miranda (born 31 December 1980) is an Australian singer-songwriter, model, and actress.
+Nadéah is an Australian singer-songwriter, model, and actress.
 She is the cofounder of the group The Lovegods and sang with the band Nouvelle Vague before she began a solo career under the name Nadéah.
 She has released three solo albums, Venus Gets Even (2011), While the Heart Beats (2016) and Milk Teeth (2019).

 Early life and education

-Miranda was born in Melbourne to a Serbian/Portuguese/Anglo-Indian mother and an Italian father.
+Nadéah was born in Melbourne to a Serbian/Portuguese/Anglo-Indian mother and a Persian father.
 She gave her first solo performance at age 12, in a school song festival, and at about this time she began writing songs.
 She went on to perform in annual school productions at various TV and modelling work during her teens.
 After finishing secondary school, she was accepted into the Victorian College of Arts to study visual and performance art, but did not attend.

 Career

-In the early 2000s, Miranda was one half of a duo formed with the Parisian guitarist Art Menuteau, under the name The Lovegods.
+In the early 2000s, Nadéah was one half of a duo formed with the Parisian guitarist Art Menuteau, under the name The Lovegods.
 The duo signed with Island Records, although they never released an album through this label.
 They supported the band Fun Lovin' Criminals on their 2003 UK tour, as well as artists Nick Cave and Franz Ferdinand.
 After recording their Ep 'Give Me A New God 'Cause This One Is Broken' and the song "Sadie Mercedes", the loveGods won 2004 BBC Radio 1's best unsigned band.
 They released two albums, Between Dogs & Wolves (2004) and Audience of One (2005).